The Corporate Governance Review: Ghana

 - other material events.

-Disclosure of material information may be withheld by the company in very limited circumstances, such as where immediate disclosure would be prejudicial to the company's ability to pursue its corporate objectives, where the facts requiring disclosure are in a state of flux and a more appropriate moment for disclosure is imminent, and where negotiations regarding the subject matter for disclosure are ongoing and an agreement in principle has not yet been reached.
-A listed company that withholds the disclosure of material information must ensure that strict confidentiality is maintained, and the company shall immediately disclose the relevant facts where rumours about the withheld information surface.
+Disclosure of material information may be delayed by the company in very limited circumstances, such as if immediate disclosure would be prejudicial to the company's ability to pursue its corporate objectives, if the facts requiring disclosure are in a state of flux and a more appropriate moment for disclosure is imminent, and when negotiations regarding the subject matter for disclosure are continuing and an agreement in principle has not yet been reached.
+A listed company that withholds the disclosure of material information must ensure that strict confidentiality is maintained, and the company shall immediately disclose the relevant facts if rumours about the withheld information surface.

 ii Disclosure by shareholders

-Shareholders of listed companies are required to disclose to the public the acquisition or disposal of any interest in the company that causes the shareholder's stake in the company to attain, exceed or fall below each 5 per cent threshold starting from 10 per cent up to 50 per cent plus one share.
+Shareholders of listed companies are required to disclose to the public the acquisition or disposal of any interest in the company that causes the shareholder's stake in the company to attain, exceed or fall below each 5 per cent threshold between 10 per cent and 50 per cent plus one share.
 This announcement must be made within 48 hours of the transaction, and shall indicate the number of shares sold or purchased and the percentage of the share capital and votes in the company held by the shareholder after the transaction.

 iii Disclosure by directors

 A director of a listed company has a duty to disclose to the members of the company the terms of any payment made or proposed to be made to that director in connection with a takeover bid by any person.
 The nature and extent of the holdings of a director in respect of the company's securities or the securities of an associated company must also be disclosed to the company and recorded in a register to be produced at the company's general meetings and made available for inspection by members.
-Under the Companies Act, directors who have an interest that is likely to create a conflict of interest situation are also required to enter the details of their interest in an interests register established by the company and disclose that to the board immediately after becoming aware.
+Under the Companies Act, directors who have an interest that is likely to create a conflict of interest that may undermine their position are also required to enter the details of their interest in an interests register established by the company and disclose the same to the board immediately after becoming aware.

 iv Financial reporting and accountability